openmc-dev/openmc/docs/source/usersguide/beginners.rst

 Now let's look at the pros and cons of Monte Carlo methods:

 - **Pro**: No mesh generation is required to build geometry.
-By using `constructive solid geometry`_, it's possible to build arbitrarily complex reactor models with curved surfaces.
+By using `constructive solid geometry`_, it's possible to build complex xmodels with curved surfaces.

 - **Pro**: Monte Carlo methods can be used with either continuous-energy or multi-group cross sections.